AchimTack/legoTracking/README.md

 Usage
 Run the script and interact with the webcam feed by clicking to define the object of interest by drawing a rectangle over it.
 Finish by pressing enter key.
 Tracking starts automatically.
 Ensure the region includes the ArUco markers.
 End the tracking by clicking "q".
 Results are saved into folder "runs".

-Contributions
-Feel free to fork this project and submit your contributions via pull requests.